 Address multi-generational needs

 Afterall, there is no such thing as a one-size-fits-all benefit plan.
-However, there are ways to enhance benefits strategies so you can come close.
-Getting close means being able to differentiate between groups within the workforce, paying particular attention to generational priorities.
+However, there are ways to enhance benefits strategies to come close.
+This means being able to differentiate between groups within the workforce, paying particular attention to generational priorities.

 Broadly speaking, generational groups have different habits, natural tendencies, and critically, communicate differently.
 With a workforce made up of Baby Boomers, Gen X, Millennials, and Gen Z, there’s no question that there is a need for a variety of plans that cater to generational differences.
-More than that, technology platforms have enabled employers to offer customization on a deeper level.
+Technology platforms have enabled employers to offer customization on a deeper level to accommodate these differences.

-Traditional insurance products have always been the backbone of any employee benefit offering, but with the ability to sell those products alongside lifestyle benefits on a customizable platform, like the one that Genius Avenue offers, enables employers to easily provide employees with the benefits they want.
+Traditional insurance products have always been the backbone of any employee benefit offering, but companies like Genius Avenue offer the ability to sell those products alongside lifestyle benefits on a customizable platform.

 While Millennials and Gen Z will have the upper hand in adapting to these systems in the digital era, don’t count the older generations out.
-Organize training sessions to ensure they understand the significance of the new technology moving forward and keep the focus on the benefit and control, not the shiny new gadgets.
+Organize training sessions to ensure they understand the significance of new technology, and keep the focus on benefit and control, not the shiny new gadgets.

 Costs and value

-Preparation, intuition, data, and communication can help you and your clients create the right package for their workforces.
+Preparation, intuition, data, and communication can help you and your clients create the right package for their workforce.
 As with everything in life, there will still be misfires.
-Rolling out benefits and not meeting enrollment expectations means that your clients are spending money and not getting the returns they’re paying for.
+Rolling out benefits and not meeting enrollment expectations means that your clients are spending money without getting the returns they’re paying for.

-One way to mitigate that is by offering discounted products, that have value to the employee base, alongside shared-cost products.
+One way to mitigate this is by offering discounted products that have value to the employee base alongside shared-cost products.
 Lifestyle benefits and enhanced benefits like telehealth and identity protection provide real benefit to employees with no requirement for employers to contribute to the cost.

-According to the 2018 Willis Towers Watson Emerging Trends study, 69% of employers reported that voluntary benefits will become more important or very important to their benefits strategies over the next 3-5 years.
-Adding these products into your portfolio is a great way to stay in line with client expectations both in terms of quality and value.
+According to the 2018 Willis Towers Watson Emerging Trends study, 69% of employers reported that voluntary benefits will become very important to their benefits strategies over the next 3-5 years.
+Adding these products into your portfolio is a great way to stay in line with client expectations in terms of quality and value.

-Developing targeted benefit strategies and having access to the emerging technology will transform the employee experience.
-This will count towards structuring a cohesive approach and contribute to the development of a strong benefits platform for your clients.
-Leveraging these benefit strategies will help you stay competitive and help attract potential and existing employees.
+Developing targeted benefit strategies and having access to emerging technology will transform the employee experience.
+This will help in structuring a cohesive approach and contributing to the development of a strong benefits platform.
+Leveraging these benefit strategies will help you stay competitive and help attract potential and existing clients and their employees.

 Genius Avenue offers a platform for insurance, voluntary, and lifestyle benefits providers, brokers and consumers.
-Want to learn more about it?
-Click here.
+Want to learn more?
+Click here